How to Leave the United States and Where to Go Next: 5 Easy Steps

 So, who better to help you understand your post-US life than the team who has done it themselves?

-How to Leave the United States – 5 Things to Get in Order
+How to Leave the United States: Five Things to Get in Order

-What do you mean when you say, ‘I want to move out of the US’?
+What do people mean when they say, ‘I want to move out of the US?’

-It may seem like an odd ask, but the answer to this question varies more than you think.
+It may seem like an odd question, but the answers can vary wildly.

 Our list of steps applies to both these situations, but more so to people who are ready to cut all ties with the United States permanently and pursue a life of offshore freedom and opportunities.